TSV Rain am Lech

 The TSV Rain am Lech is a German association football club from the town of Rain am Lech, Bavaria.

-The club's most notable achievement has been to qualify for the tier four Regionalliga Bayern in 2012, where it played for two seasons before relegation in 2014.
+The club's most notable achievement has been qualifying for the tier four Regionalliga Bayern in 2012, where it played for two seasons before relegation in 2014.
 It returned to this league for a single season after a Bayernliga title in 2015.
 The club has also qualified for the first round of the DFB-Pokal, the German Cup, once, courtesy of a runners-up finish in the Bavarian Cup.

 History

 The club was formed in 1896 under the name TV Rain am Lech as a gymnastics club.
 A football department was however not formed, instead, the FC Rain am Lech came into being on 31 August 1920 and took up the sport.

 While the two clubs existed independently for many years, in 1941 a forced merger formed the TSG Rain am Lech.
 The worsening war situation had made this step necessary but activities were severely limited in the coming years.

 With the end of the Second World War, this forced merger ended and both clubs became independent again.
 The FC soon reestablished itself but the TV was struggling to do so due to a high number of losses of its members during the war.
 In the spring of 1946, the two clubs decided to merge once more, this time by free choice and the TSV Rain am Lech was formed.
 The new club retained the old colors of the TV, red and white.
 A new club constitution was drafted on 30 April 1946 and the US occupation authorities sanctioned the new club on 6 May 1946.
 By the end of June 1946, the new club already had 180 members.
 While the club offered a number of sports, football was virtually the only one played on a competitive level.

 In 1987, the club celebrated a new record in membership, having reached 1,000 members.